Latasha Cooper is always on the go.

 Cooper spent 13 years working as an LPN before deciding to take the next step in her career.

-While she enjoyed working as an LPN, her responsibilities were limited, and leadership opportunities weren’t available.
+While she enjoyed working as an LPN, her duties were limited, and leadership roles weren’t available.
 So, as her kids grew more independent, she decided to earn an associate degree and become an RN.

-Cooper enrolled in the ADN program at Meridian Community College, in Meridian, Mississippi, a four-hour drive away from her home.
-Five days a week, she made the eight-hour round-trip drive to attend classes and clinical.
+Cooper enrolled in the ADN program at Meridian Community College in Mississippi, a four-hour drive from home.
+Five days a week, she made the eight-hour trip drive to attend class and clinicals.

 The road was long, but it paid off as Cooper earned her associate degree in Fall 2021.